jeffpar/pcjs.v1/disks/pcx86/dos/compaq/3.31/README.md

     (C) Copyright Compaq Computer Corp.
 1982, 1987
     (C) Copyright Microsoft Corp.
 1981, 1987

-making it clear that COMPAQ MS-DOS 3.31 existed more than a year before the above distribution disks were created.
+making it clear that earlier COMPAQ MS-DOS 3.31 revisions existed.

+Later revisions of COMPAQ MS-DOS 3.31 were released as well.
+We have archived three "[Rev. G](#directory-of-compaq-ms-dos-331g-disk-1-fastart)" disks obtained from [WinWorld](https://winworldpc.com/product/ms-dos/331) (see "Microsoft MS-DOS 3.31 [Compaq OEM Rev G] (3.5-720k)").
+All the files on those disks are dated May 1990.

 {% include machine.html id="deskpro386" %}